vaginessa/porn-terminal/README.md

 -i/--image-invert
-     Invert the image
+     Invert the image.

 -m/--image-metadata
-     Metadata of the image
+     Metadata of the image.

 -r/--image-resize <argument>
-     Resize the image
+     Resize the image.

 -w/--image-weight <argument>
-     Weight of the image
+     Weight of the image.

 -o/--open-browser
-     Open URL in browser
+     Open URL in browser.
 ```